On the Robustness of Normalizing Flows for Inverse Problems in Imaging: Discussion

 \section{Discussion}

-\paragraph{Evaluation on other metrics} Experimental results show that our method has no significant difference when evaluated by other metrics, such as Diversity~\cite{lugmayr2021ntire}, LPIPS~\cite{zhang2018unreasonable}, PSNR, and SSIM~\cite{wang2004image}.
-However, the datasets we used, DIV2K and LOL datasets, are considered one dataset.
-Assume a distributional difference between the training and test data, unlike our work (Note that we used the same datasets for training and validation).
-Then, the existing models will generate much more erroneous image samples, which can also cause performance degradation on other metrics (Diversity, LPIPS, PSNR, and SSIM).
-However, because our model will not generate erroneous image samples, our model will not suffer from severe performance degradation.
-In that case, our model can show better results also on other metrics, such as Diversity, LPIPS, PSNR, or SSIM. \paragraph{Artifact type} We could observe two types of artifacts.
+\paragraph{Artifact type} We could observe two types of artifacts.
 One shows random primary colors, while the other shows only black.
 To find out why those two types of artifacts appear, we extracted feature maps from the middle of the network (FS-NCSR~\cite{Song_2022_CVPR}) when they co-occurred.
 Figure \ref{fig:feat} shows the absolute values (log scale) of feature maps for a sample with both types of artifacts.
 In the first feature map, which is the closest to the latent variable $\mathbf{z}$ among the five, it can be seen that the absolute value is large only in a very small area (zoomed).
-The bright pixels, which have large absolute values, gradually spread out for the rest of the feature maps and eventually form a black patch with $\mathtt{NaN}$ values.
+The bright pixels, which have large absolute values, gradually spread out for the rest of the feature maps and eventually form a black region with $\mathtt{Inf}$ values.
 Finally, both types of artifacts appear in the output, as in the last of Figure \ref{fig:feat}.
-One may wonder why the exploding is gradually spreading, even though normalizing flows do not use inter-pixel operations such as 3$\times$3 convolution or max-pooling.
-There are two reasons.
-The first is that normalizing flows have the equivalent effect of using inter-pixel operations, employing both inter-channel and pixel shuffle operations.
+This also explains why artifacts occur even without $\mathtt{Inf}$ pixels (see FS-NCSR\textsuperscript{\textdagger} in Figure \ref{tbl:table_of_figures} and Table \ref{table:fsncsr}).
+One may wonder why the exploding inverse is gradually spreading, even though NFs do not use inter-pixel operations such as 3$\times$3 convolution or max-pooling.
+One reason is that NFs have the equivalent effect of using inter-pixel operations, employing both inter-channel and pixel shuffle operations.
 The other reason is that the $\mathrm{NN}$ used in \eqref{eq2.1.1}, \eqref{eq2.1.2} also employs inter-pixel operations.